nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Edits the supplier at the specified `INDEX`.
 * The index refers to the number shown in the suppliers list displayed.
 * The index **must be a positive integer** 1, 2, 3, …​
-* User is required to key in at least one of the optional fields.
+* You have to key in at least one of the optional fields.
 * Existing values will be replaced with the new values given.
 * When editing tags, the existing tags of the supplier will be removed and replaced with the given tag (editing of tags is not accumulative).
 * Typing `t/` without any input will remove all the existing tags.